calebtuttle/calebtuttle.github.io/notes/starting-to-learn-about-the-philosophy-of-science.md

 I have begun to think and read about DeSci and the philosophy of science...

 And it seems to me that scientific knowledge has many languages/aspects/formulations.
-Scientists communicate with natural language, mathematics, logic, the formalizations of chemistry (for example), data, algorithms, machine learning models (which seem to be algorithms partly determined by data), and probably other devices.
+Scientists communicate with natural language, mathematics, logic, the formalizations of chemistry (for example), data, algorithms, machine learning models (which seem to be algorithms partly defined by an initializing set of data), and probably other devices.

 This is interesting to me because big data and big models are extremely recent and might not typically be thought of as tools for communication, even though data is (in some sense) information and ML models are information processors, with information and information processing being essential to communication.